Nasdermn/mesto/README.md

 as well as gain experience working with Git branches, strengthen the skills of layout and handling HTML and CSS.

   By default, the site has a profile of the ocean explorer Jacques-Yves Cousteau, as well as 6 famous Russian places that are national property and are recommended to visit.
 At the moment, thanks to the script, it is possible to edit the profile.
 The profile name and description can be changed in the pop-up window.
-The project is not fully ready yet, in the future it will be possible to change, delete and add new cards of places from all over the world, as well as tag them using the like button.
+With the new commit, 2 new popups were added.
+The first allows you to adda new photo with the name, the second makes it possible to fully see the photo.
+It is also now possible to delete items and put likes on them.

   The __Place__ project functions on modern browsers.
 It is supported by HTML5.
-The project structure currently has 5 main elements - header, profile section , elements section, footer and popup window.
+The project structure currently has 7 main elements - header, profile section , elements section, footer and 3 popup windows.

 ## Ссылка на GitHub Pages (GitHub Pages link):
 https://nasdermn.github.io/mesto/index.html